strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/sso.md

 const strategyInstance = new Strategy(configuration, ({ email, username }, done) => {
   // If the email ends with @strapi.io if (email.endsWith('@strapi.io')) {
-    // Then we continue with the data given by the provider return done(null, { email, username });
+    // then we continue with the data given by the provider return done(null, { email, username });
   }